rosensilva/ballerina-samples/bellerinaDataBackedApiSample/README.md

     // Implementaiton of retrieving employee data of specific employee with given EmployeeID }
 ```
 The following section will explain the implementation of `public function insertData`.
 Similarly other functions can be implemented.
-The complete implementation can be found at `org/<repo name>/employeeService/util/db/employee_database_util.bal`
+Please refer`org/<repo name>/employeeService/util/db/employee_database_util.bal` for complete implementation of utility functions.

-The `endpoint` keyword in ballerina refers to an connection with remote service, in this case the remote service is MySQL database. `employeeDatabase` is the reference name for the sql endpoint.
-This endpoint is initialized with the
+The `endpoint` keyword in ballerina refers to an connection with remote service, in this case the remote service is MySQL database. `employeeDatabase` is the reference name for the SQL endpoint.
+This endpoint is initialized with the  SQL connection.
+The rest of the code is just preparing SQL queries and executing them by calling `update` action in `ballerina.data.sql` package. finally the status of the SQL operation is returned as a JSON file.

 ```ballerina
 public function insertData (string name, string age, string ssn) (json) {
     endpoint<sql:ClientConnector> employeeDataBase {